 We say that a system is stable if any bounded input produces a bounded output for all bounded initial conditions.
 In particular, we can use a partial fraction expansion to decompose the total response of a system into the response of each pole taken separately.
-For continuous-time systems, we then see that stability requires that the poles have strictly negative real parts, i.e., they need to be in the open left half plane (OLHP) of the complex plane s.
+For continuous-time systems, we then see that stability requires that the poles have strictly negative real parts, i.e., they need to be in the open left half plane (OLHP) of the complex plane [S].
 This implies that, for continuous time systems, the stability boundary is the imaginary axis.

-Impulse and Step Responses of Continuous-Time Linear Systems
+Notes on Continuous Time Signals Impulse and Step Responses of Continuous-Time Linear Systems